AVM-27/AVM-27/README.md

 ---

-I'm on a mission to blur the lines between hardware and software until they're inseparable.
-As a final-year student, I get my hands dirty with everything from low-level RTL design to high-flying FPGA-based AI.
-I'm currently looking for my next adventure and am open to **internship and collaboration opportunities** where I can help build the future of computing.
+My work sits at the intersection of logic gates and learning algorithms.
+Whether it’s pipelining a datapath or accelerating neural inference, I thrive on pushing silicon to do more with less.
+I’m currently open to internships or collaborative research that challenges the limits of hardware–software co-design and embedded intelligence.

 ---

 ### 🧭 Where I’m Headed

-I'm aiming to work at the intersection of RTL, hardware acceleration, and embedded AI—where systems aren’t just functional, they’re fast and intelligent.
+I'm aiming to work at the intersection of RTL, hardware acceleration, and embedded AI, where systems aren’t just functional, they’re fast and intelligent.
 Long-term, I want to contribute to high-performance chip designs powering edge-AI and next-gen computing.

 ---